-Just as a solid building requires a sturdy blueprint, a successful dissertation needs a well-planned structure.
+A successful dissertation needs a well-planned outline.
 The structure of a dissertation provides a framework that not only organizes your thoughts and findings but also guides your readers through the journey of your research.
 Without this structure, your audience would be lost in a sea of words, data, and ideas.

-When pondering on how to write a nursing dissertation or thesis, it’s critical to understand the general structure that most dissertations follow.
+When pondering on how to write a nursing dissertation or thesis topic, it’s critical to understand the general structure that most dissertations follow.
 Each of these sections has a distinct role and purpose, all working together to form a coherent, persuasive whole.

 An Introduction and/or Research Proposal